elastic/elastic-package/docs/howto/update_major_package_spec.md

 The list of fields allowed to don't have a definition has been reduced for packages following the Package Spec v2.

-The fields that must be defined now are the ones starting belonging to the following groups:
+The fields that must be defined now are the ones belonging to the following groups:
 * `cloud`
 * `event`